Get Ice Breaker Questions for Meetings at Work

 They also provide an excellent opportunity to encourage more questions, exchanges, and sharing of experiences among your participants.

-They encourage conversation which is typically slow when a group gets together for the first time.
+Ice breaker questions encourage conversation which is typically slow when a group gets together for the first time.
 People are a little bit uneasy in the company of strangers and, even in the company of coworkers.
 They don't want to draw negative attention to themselves.
 And, they really, really, really don't want to sound or look stupid or uninformed.

 Using Ice Breaker Questions at Regular Meetings and Retreats